 Outdoor track & field season gets underway this weekend at Metzgar

 Contact Coach Curcio:

+Prior to Slippery Rock, Curcio was an assistant at East Stroudsburg University for four years where she earned her master's degree in Physical Education & Health.
+Curcio graduated from the University of Delaware in 1991, following a four-year track and field career.
+A two year captain, she was the East Coast Conference Champion in the 20-pound weight and the hammer throw her senior year.
 Upon graduation, Curcio continued her career in the hammer, competing on the national level and eventually qualifying for the 1992 Olympic Trials.
 Curcio is Level I and Level II Certified by USATF in the throws and jumps as well as being Level 1 certified by USA Weightlifting.

-Curcio resides on College Hill in Easton, PA.
+Curcio resides on College Hill in Easton, Pa.